RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-generic.md

 - Generic: `RetroDECK: Official Layout - Generic`

-## Global Hotkeys: Playstation Button Combos
+## Global Hotkeys: Generic Button Combos

 The global hotkeys are activated by pressing the `SELECT`  button and holding it while pressing the corresponding other button input.
 What follows is a list of hotkeys: